Skip to main content

 RSI(14) @ AreaPlot(color="blue") # expression → primitive

 If you have ta-lib installed you can use its abstract functions as indicators.
-The indicators are created by calling Function with the name of the indicator and its parameters.
+They are created by calling Function with the name of the function and its parameters.
+Ta-lib functions work with both pandas and polars backends.

 from mplchart.primitives import Candlesticks